Best Things to do in Nashville

 Get down home southern at Loveless Cafe

-See how the other half lives at Belle Meade Plantation
+See how the other half lived at Belle Meade Plantation

 Once home to the wealthiest family in Nashville, Belle Meade plantation spanned over 5400 acres in the late 19th century.
 The estate’s owners, the Harding family, welcomed celebrities, presidents, and countless southern gentlemen, to their home, which included the largest thoroughbred horse farm in the country.